Haeundae Beach Busan: Your Guide to Korea’s Most Famous Beach

 A photo of the Sky Capsule on the tracks above the Haeundae Beach train in Busan

-Alternatively, the Beach Train provides a leisurely journey along the shoreline, connecting major spots like Mipo, Cheongsapo, and Songjeong.
+Alternatively, the Beach Train offers a leisurely journey along the shoreline, connecting major spots such as Mipo, Cheongsapo, and Songjeong.

 Riding the Beach Train is a scenic and affordable way to explore the coast.